joshnuss/svelte-preprocess-tailwind/README.md

 ## Attribute conditions

-Conditions can be added to each attribute:
+Conditions can be added to any attribute:

 ```html
 <a text-bold={isActive}/>